 My curiousity was locked in.
 I would follow the stream today.
 I observed the layout of the streets, and imagined how these streets must have formed in the past.
 If this was a stream that was here before all the concrete, the architecture must reflect it at least somewhat.

 I imagined being a little rivulet of water.Â What would be my easiest path?
 Rolling down the hill like a raindrop led me to a dip in the road.
 The bottom of a valley.
-The road came down, and then went up again.
+The road came down, was horizontal for a while and then went up again.
 Immediately I saw the tracks of water damage in the brush over there on the sidewalk, and silt deposits that were so high that they crawled from the asphalt onto the sidewalk.

 I had found the main valley.
 On either side of this area there were two distinctive features, a parking lot and a dumpsite.

-as were covered in trees whilst others didn’t even hold grass yet.
+Walking through the dump was relatively uneventful.
+Some stray cats ran away from me as I climbed over different layers of dumped soil, stones and concrete.
+The different stages of natural recovery (succession) showing me their age.
+Some areas were covered in trees whilst others didn’t even hold grass yet.
 At the end of the dumpsite I was met by a freshly scraped area.
-A bulldozer or digger of some sort had obviously come through here recently and scraped the area down to Greece’s ochre soil.
-I made a mental note and followed what was left of the gulley downstream.
-The gulley had largely disappeared underground and I assumed that it was concreted over similarly to the roadcrossing.
+A bulldozer or digger of some sort had obviously come through here recently and scraped the area down to the ochre soil.
+I made a mental note and followed what was left of the gully downstream.
+The gully had largely disappeared underground and I assumed that it was concreted over similarly to the roadcrossing.

 I wondered to myself what this beautiful arch was doing here when this parking lot was so obviously ruined and undeveloped.

-Then a further realization: That gulley used to be a river.
+Then a further realization: That gully used to be a river.
 Before all the concrete covered over the soil, rainwater would infiltrate into the soil and slowly weep out of it to feed a small river.
-Thats what the beautifully constructed arch was for.
+That’s what the beautifully constructed arch was for.
 It was made to stand not only the test of time, but the test of water through time.

 The walls had been constructed to push back the steepness of the area around it, allowing for a larger and flatter growing area.
-I have seen this many times in Portugal and La Palma.
+I have seen these kinds of terraces many times in Portugal and La Palma.
 The steeper the slope of the land, the higher the walls.
-All of that amazing, crazy backbreaking work to create terraces.
+All of that amazing, crazy, backbreaking work to create terraces.
 All for a few extra square meters of growing area.

 One ofÂ my teachers has been Warren Brush and he taught us to ask three questions.
-Three questions that can lead you down the path of recovery.
+Three questions that can help lead you down the path of recovery.

 The first question is ‘what is this telling me?’

 This experience tells me it is important to be out on the ground when trying to understand these things.
 You can’t remove yourself one dimension and look at it from above.
-You have to embody the raindrop, and the only way to do that is to be here and now, on the ground.
+You have to embody or mimic the raindrop, and the only way to do that is to be here and now, on the ground.

 Imagine the soil like a huge sponge.
 It takes in water and when it gets too full it drains some water out the bottom.
-If a large amount of water is suddenly released on top of a soaked spunge, it will run off.
+If a large amount of water is suddenly released on top of a soaked sponge, it will run off.
 But all the time before that it will sink in.
-This process is well know and is part of the way nature cleans water.
-The soil spunge is what feeds rivers.
-It can take thousands of years for a raindrop to reach a river.
-Imagine that, the water that we see running in rivers today infiltrated into the soil in the middle ages.
+This process is well known and is part of the way nature cleans water.
+The soil sponge is what feeds groundwater, and groundwater is what feeds rivers over time.
+It can take thousands of years for a raindrop to reach a river once it has been infiltrated.
+Imagine that, some of the water that we see running in rivers today infiltrated into the soil in the middle ages.

 That leads me to the second question: ‘What do I have to learn from this?’

-We can learn not to cover the soil over with concrete so much.
-In order for there to be even the option of infiltration the soil needs to stay uncovered.
+We can learn to bring out the soilÂ from underneath the concrete.
+In order for there to be even the option of infiltration, the soil needs to stay uncovered.

 Without it, we won’t survive.
 Water is life.
-Scientifcally this is true.
+Scientifically this is true.
 And if we want our children to have a future, we have to teach them to respect water in all its forms.
 The stream and the river as the foremost representation of that.

 Covering them with concrete has robbed us of their gifts, and Athens as a city reflects it.
 The people in Athens reflect this.
-It is a city filled with people that don’t have a connection to the land.
-Restoring this essential part would be like a beacon of hope to all that live there.
+It is a city filled with people that don’t have a connection to the land, yet are yearning for this connection so badly.
+Restoring this essential part of our environment would be like a beacon of hope to all that live there, truly composting down the negative impact that we are having and turning it into a life-giving situation.
 It says we care for our future, we care for our children and we care for the earth.

-Now, I know I am a foreigner in this country and it is not my place to call for change after having moved here only recently.
+Now, I know I am a new inhabitant in this country and it is not my place to call for change after having moved here only recently.
 Because of this realization I tried to look for some of the Greek ancestors to back me up ^_^